MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 To create a database scoped credential, see [CREATE DATABASE SCOPED CREDENTIAL (Transact-SQL)][create_dsc].

-- In serverless SQL pool, database-scoped credentials can specify workspace Managed Identity, service principal name, or shared access signature (SAS) token.
-Access is also possible via user identity, also known as "Microsoft Entra pass-through" is possible in the databased-scoped credential, as is anonymous access to publicly available storage.
+- In serverless SQL pool, database-scoped credentials can specify workspace managed identity, service principal name, or shared access signature (SAS) token.
+Access via a user identity, also known as _Microsoft Entra passthrough_, is also possible in the databased-scoped credential, as is anonymous access to publicly available storage.
 For more information, see [Supported storage authorization types](/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=user-identity#supported-storage-authorization-types).

-- In dedicated SQL pool, database-scoped credentials can specify shared access signature (SAS) token, custom application identity, workspace Managed Identity, or storage access key.
+- In dedicated SQL pool, database scoped credentials can specify shared access signature (SAS) token, custom application identity, workspace managed identity, or storage access key.

 #### TYPE = *HADOOP*